mikependon/RepoDB.NET/pages/operations/averageall.md

 # AverageAll

-This method is used to average all rows target column from the database.
+This method is used to computes the average value of the target field.

 #### Code Snippets